 - Text animation - Slide from Left

-For best results, keep text short.
-Try to limit subtitles to one or two sentences.
-This maintains a nice balance between the words and the image.
-It also keeps the text visible on mobile devices.
+- Limit titles to a few words.
+For subtitles and captions, use one or two sentences.
+This way, you'll have a nice balance between the words and image.
+It also keeps your text visible on mobile devices.